-He was one of the first openly gay people to be regularly seen on Australian TV from 1999 when he began appearing on music networks Channel [V] and Max, as well as Mornings With Kerrie-Anne, Studio 10, Foxtel Movie Channel, SBS World Movies.
+Andrew was one of the first openly gay people to be seen on Australian TV when he began appearing on music network Channel [V] from 1999.
+He was regularly seen on Mornings With Kerrie-Anne, Studio 10, A Current Affair and SBS World Movies, while also hosting Foxtel shows like The Buzz, The Know and The Playlist.

-As a writer, he has been published in The Australian Women’s Weekly, The Sydney Morning Herald and The Guardian.
-He has written TV columns for Sydney Star Observer, The Sunday Telegraph, TV Week and TV Soap.
+As a writer, he has been published in The Australian Women’s Weekly, The Sydney Morning Herald and The Guardian and written regular columns for Sydney Star Observer, The Sunday Telegraph, TV Week and TV Soap.

 His first book Super Aussie Soaps, a history of Australian TV dramas, was published in 2004.
-Since then he has contributed to books like The 100 Greatest Films of Australian Cinema, and Very Special Episodes: When TV Sitcoms Sometimes Got Serious.
+Since then he has contributed chapters to the books The 100 Greatest Films of Australian Cinema, and Very Special Episodes: When TV Sitcoms Sometimes Got Serious.

 His latest project is Outrageous: The Queer History of Australian TV.
 This documentary premiered during World Pride at the 2023 Mardi Gras Film Festival.
 It has since screened at the LGBTQ+ Toronto Film Festival, where it won Best Feature Film, and The Palm Springs LGBTQ Film Festival .